-- section I. Spending and maintenance of the Student Government Association Budget as appropriated by the Student Senate and signed by the Student Body President shall be enforced by the Vice President for Finance, whom alone shall interpret the provisions of this Article. - section II.
-Unless otherwise authorized in an appropriations bill of the Student Senate or other Student Senate enactment, entities are forbidden from using funds for such purposes: - (a) That are in violation of the Student Government Association constitution, the Statutes of the Senate, or made after any enaction of the Student Senate as may from time to time be enacted. - (b) That are convicted of violating university rules, local, State, or Federal law. - (c) That intentionally and recklessly seeks to undermine the written and certified intent of the Student Senate in appropriating such funds. - (d) That are used to support candidates for Student Body Elections or to support positions on referendums or petitions provided for in the constitution.
+SECTION I. Spending and maintenance of the Student Government Association Budget as appropriated by the Student Senate and signed by the Student Body President shall be enforced by the Vice President for Finance, whom alone shall interpret the provisions of this Article.

+SECTION II.
+Unless otherwise authorized in an appropriations bill of the Student Senate or other Student Senate enactment, entities are forbidden from using funds for such purposes:

+(a) That are in violation of the Student Government Association constitution, the Statutes of the Senate, or made after any enaction of the Student Senate as may from time to time be enacted.

+(b) That are convicted of violating university rules, local, State, or Federal law.

+(c) That intentionally and recklessly seeks to undermine the written and certified intent of the Student Senate in appropriating such funds.

+(d) That are used to support candidates for Student Body Elections or to support positions on referendums or petitions provided for in the constitution.

-- section III.
-All line item appropriations shall be used solely for purposes reasonably directly related to that line item. - (a) Line item appropriations may be transferred to other line items within the same category at the discretion of the financial officer with written notice given to the Vice President for Finance within two (2) class days. - (b) A copy of such transfers shall be forwarded to the Appropriations Chair by the Vice President for Finance within two (2) class days. - (c) No appropriated funds may be transferred from a budgetary category to another budgetary category unless authorized. - (1) The Vice President for Finance shall have authorization authority should the amount of cumulative transfers under (c) be less than or equal to twenty five (25) percent of the entity's original total appropriation. - (2) The Appropriations Committee shall have authorization authority should the amount of cumulative transfers under (c) be more than twenty five (25) percent or less than or equal to (50) percent of the entity's original total appropriation. - (3) The Student Senate shall have authorization authority should the amount of cumulative transfers under (c) be more than fifty (50) percent of the entity's original total appropriation. - section IV.
-The Vice President for Finance shall have authorization to penalize entities for violations of the provisions of this act, including but not limited to use of funds in violation of Section 11, intentional mis-representation of expense reports or receipts, failure to reasonably comply with requests for relevant and appropriate information by the Vice President for Finance within five (5) class days, failure to reasonably comply with requests for relevant and appropriate information by the Appropriations Committee within five (5) class days, or transfer of funds in violation of Section 111. - (a) Penalties shall be limited to verbal warning, citation attached to the committee's budgetary request for the next fiscal year, or take possession of all non-expensed appropriated funds for gross misconduct. - section V. The Judicial Court shall hear any appeals to any action by the Vice President for Finance against any entity receiving appropriated funds and shall have final ruling on such matters. - (a) All appeals must be filed within ten (10) class days of the purported action or the reasonable discovery of the action by the financial officer of an entity.
+SECTION III.
+All line item appropriations shall be used solely for purposes reasonably directly related to that line item.

+(a) No appropriated funds may be transferred unless authorized.

+(1) The Vice President for Finance shall have authorization authority should the amount of cumulative transfers under (c) be less than or equal to twenty five (25) percent of the entity's original total appropriation.

+(2) The Finance Committee shall have authorization authority should the amount of cumulative transfers under (c) be more than twenty five (25) percent or less than or equal to (50) percent of the entity's original total appropriation.

+(3) The Student Senate shall have authorization authority should the amount of cumulative transfers under (c) be more than fifty (50) percent of the entity's original total appropriation.

+SECTION IV.
+The Vice President for Finance shall meet with all entities receiving allocations at least once at the beginning of the spring semester of the fiscal year to discuss current status of allocations for each respective entity.

+SECTION V. The Vice President for Finance shall have authorization to penalize entities for violations of the provisions of this act, including but not limited to use of funds in violation of Section 11, intentional misrepresentation of finance forms or receipts, failure to reasonably comply with requests for relevant and appropriate information by the Vice President for Finance within five (5) class days, failure to reasonably comply with requests for relevant and appropriate information by the Section 11.

+(a) Penalties shall be limited to verbal warning, citation attached to the committee's budgetary request for the next fiscal year, or take possession of all non-expensed appropriated funds for gross misconduct.

+SECTION VI.
+The Judicial Court shall hear any appeals to any action by the Vice President for Finance against any entity receiving appropriated funds and shall have final ruling on such matters.

+(a) All appeals must be filed within ten (10) class days of the purported action or the reasonable discovery of the action by the financial officer of an entity.